BA/Leverhulme Small Research Grants 2022 guidance notes

-- UK applicants should submit an application for a British Academy Small Grant and also ensure that their Taiwanese co-applicant submits an application to MOST Taiwan (on its prescribed application form) at the same time.
+- UK applicants should submit an application for a British Academy Small Grant and ensure that their Chinese co-applicant submits an application to CASS in English and Chinese (on its prescribed application form) at the same time.

-- The application to the British Academy must indicate the total cost requested (up to £10,000) and if the award is recommended for co-funding the BA will cover costs of the participants from the UK side (up to £5,000) and MOST Taiwan will cover costs of the participants from the Taiwan side (up to £5,000).
+- The application to the British Academy must indicate the total cost requested (up to £10,000) and if the award is recommended for co-funding, the British Academy will cover costs of the participants from the UK side (up to £5,000) and CASS will cover costs of the participants from the Chinese side (up to RMB 50,000).

 All successful applicants will be clearly informed of the source of the funding of their grant when an award has been offered and will be expected to include due acknowledgement of the funder and the Academy when disseminating the results of the research funded under this scheme.